 Football season is offically here!!
 I am so freakin excited!!!!!!
 Not sure if you can tell how excited I am from all the “!!!” hahah, but seriously though, it’s football season.
 Even though where we live in California its still hotter than hot outside, it’s getting close to that time of year where you want to cuddle up with a warm blanket and support your favorite team.
 Mine happens to be the Green Bay Packers (GO PACK!) and Jen and her family are Broncos fans.
-So in the spirit of football season I have decided to make patterns of team logos which are available in my Etsy store.

 There are two different methods for a graphgan, there’s corner to corner crochet (C2C) and tapestry crochet.
 Both methods use basic crochet skills; for C2C the following stitches are used: slip stitch, chain, and Double Crochet (US); for tapestry crochet all you need to know is single crochet!